dgurudot/tg/help/en-US/HELP-ADMIN-REPORTS.md

 **Export:** choose **Export** and pick **CSV**, **Excel (.xlsx)** or **PDF**.
 You see "Export started.
 Find it in Reports → Exports when it finishes."

+**Exceptions:** rejected or expired orders, plus failed or stuck jobs.
+Filter **Source** is ORDER or JOB.

+**Operational metrics:** job outcomes and durations, and staff activity by action.
+Filter **Section** is JOB_RUNS or ADMIN_ACTIVITY.

+**Risk and exposure:** risk limits, then positions by exposure.
+Filter **Row type** is LIMIT or POSITION.

+**Summaries:** these three reports are summaries and cannot be grouped.

+**Computed by the server:** **Group by** and the KPIs are computed by the server over every matching row, not only the rows on screen.
+Orders has no Sum or Average KPI.
+If the server cannot do a Group by or KPI you chose, you see "The server did not accept this report".

 ## My reports

 My reports holds the reports you saved.